Midgham: Church

 Midgham had its own chapel from at least 1309.
 The Chapel of Saint Margaret stood a little to the north-east of the present building (see above section).
 Midgham was part of the parish of Thatcham until 1857 when Greene, the new squire and lord of the manor, appointed the first vicar (Rev. John Errington) for the proposed Church of England parish church dedicated to Saint Matthew.
 13th-century in style, the church was built by the architect John Johnson.
 The bell tower has an embattled parapet and an octagonal stone spire.
 There is a peal of six bells the oldest of which is inscribed "Ellis and Henry Knight made mee 1674."
 The old chapel stood to the north-east of the present building in the grounds of Midgham House.
 The registers begin in 1622.
 The church is part of a six-parish benefice.

-Tranport
+Transport

 To avoid possible confusion with Wolverhampton, the station in Woolhampton 100 m east of the area's bounds (which is therefore the nearest station to all but the far western borders of Midgham), was renamed Midgham in 1873.
 This station is a minor stop with regular services on the Reading to Taunton Line.

-Midgham Lock is on the Kennet and Avon canal.
+Midgham Lock is on the Kennet and Avon Canal.